Lynne-Daniels/react-svg-arc-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demonstration Data

 Edit the amps JSON in App.js to try different values\
 Edit the height attibute in App.js to show resizing ability.

+## Deployment

+To Deploy on GitHub pages `yarn run deploy`\
+Open [https://lynne-daniels.github.io/react-svg-arc-demo/](https://lynne-daniels.github.io/react-svg-arc-demo/) to view the project in a browser

 ## Available Scripts